ZaviarBrown/spaceXchange/projNotes.md

 Possible features

-    * "Sell all" button on a particular asset
+    * Assets page
     * Transactions page
-    * The Onion Financial stories scraped by python, displayed on our site
+    * Stories scraped by python, displayed on our site - DONE
-    * Host our own API
+    * Host our own API - DONE
-    * New database with 10 entires per asset, overwrite as algo generates data
+    * Fractional shares
+    * Live updating chart with Plotly.js

+BUGS THAT NEED TO BE FIXED

+    - Signup fucking doesn't work
+    - Buying power only updates on refresh
+    - Need to give new users cash balance